 Cell division continues and the blastocyst enlarges through increase of both cell number and [volume].
-The populations of inner and outer cells Hopkins, Patrick D. become rincreasingly different, and only in position and shape but in synthetic E-book, Bloomington IN USA: Indiana University Piess, 1998, https://doi.org/10.2979/SaxWachine Downloaded on belactivities ras-twell.
+The populations of inner and outer cells become increasingly different, not only in position and shape but in synthetic activities as well.
 The change is primarily in the outer population, which is altering rapidly as the blastocyst interacts with and implants into the uterine wall....
 Thus, the first cellular differentiation of the new generation relates to physiologic interaction with the mother, rather than to the establishment of the embryo itself.
 It is for this reason that it is appropriate to refer to the developing entity up to this point as a preembryo, rather than an embryo.